Keyboard shortcuts

 from file*.parq (format parquet)

-When a single pool name is specified without an @ reference, or when using a glob or regular expression, the tip of the main branch of each pool is accessed.
+When a single pool name is specified without a commit option, or when using a regular expression, the tip of the main branch of each pool is accessed.

 Note